 I ran into a female solo traveler (in her sixties), who warned me about avoiding mosquitoes, due to the fact she battled Dengue Fever on her last trip.
 Ironically, two days later, she came down with her second bout of Dengue (the second time can be life-threatening)!
 I hope she had travel insurance.
 Although her condition is more the exception than the rule, the potential dangers of her illness can be severe.

-A pre-trip visit to my travel doctor is an essential part of a travel regimen.
-I tell them what countries I’m traveling and what regions I’ll be in and how long; they tell me what shots or medication I might want to take for prevention of virus or mosquitoes, etc..
+A pre-trip visit to my travel doctor is my travel regimen.
+I tell my doctor what countries I’m traveling, regions I’ll be in and how long and my doctor tells me what shots or medication I might want to take for prevention.

 Research medical tourism in the country you’re traveling